C-section or vaginal delivery :

 The deployment

 Quali-Dec is being implemented in 4 countries: Argentina, Burkina Faso, Thailand and Vietnam.
-It is led by a consortium of institutions located in 9 countries : Argentina, Burkina Faso, Spain, France, Ireland, Sweden, Switzerland, Thailand, Vietnam.
+It is conducted by a consortium of institutions located in 9 countries : Argentina, Burkina Faso, Spain, France, Ireland, Sweden, Switzerland, Thailand, Vietnam.

 Global partners